 In a first of its kind, a group of scientists predicted a cholera outbreak in Yemen by using satellites to gather information regarding precipitation, water storage, temperatures, and land around the country.

-Cholera is a water-borne disease caused by the bacterium called Vibrio cholarae.
-Its symptoms include diarrhoea, vomiting, and muscle cramps, and in severe cases, may even lead to the death of the patient by acute dehydration.
+Cholera is a water-borne disease caused by the bacterium called Vibrio cholera.
+Its symptoms include diarrhoea, vomiting, and muscle cramps, and in severe cases, it may even lead to the patient’s death by acute dehydration.
 The disease may be endemic, occurring at regular intervals, especially around coastal areas.
 In such a case, the local people are often equipped to deal with the disease effectively.
 It may also take the form of an epidemic, causing deaths by the thousands due to a lack of proper treatment.

-In such a case, a prior warning is often effective in reducing the number of deaths caused by the disease.
+In such a case, a prior warning often effectively reduces the number of deaths caused by the disease.
 While such warnings provide the authorities with enough time to equip themselves with adequate vaccines and medicines, an inaccurate prediction may also lead to panicking.
-Hence, accuracy in such cases is imperative, an objective that was successfully reached by the group of scientists in May 2017, to predict the Cholera epidemic that occurred in the month of June of the same year in Yemen.
+Hence, accuracy in such cases is imperative, an objective that was successfully reached by the group of scientists in May 2017 to predict the Cholera epidemic that occurred in the month of June of the same year in Yemen.